chomookun/fintics/README.md

 ### [![](https://img.shields.io/badge/Cloud%20Run-https://gcp.fintics--web.chomookun.org-blue?logo=google-cloud)](https://gcp.fintics-web.chomookun.org)

-Due to a cold start, there is an initialization delay of approximately 30 seconds.
+Due to a cold start, there is an initialization delay of approximately 30 seconds.<br/>
+Trading daemon is not available on the demo site.<br/>
 (No money!!!)

 ## 🧪 Running from source